 Fourth Grade - History/Social Studies

-Priority Standards
+Priority Standards Link to this section

-What students will know, what students will do, and what thinking skills students will develop to apply and transfer History/Social Studies/Ethnic Studies understandings that endure within the discipline, leverage deeper understandings, and/or support readiness for success at the next grade level.
+What students will know, what students will do, and what thinking skills students will develop to apply and transfer History/Social Studies understandings that endure within the discipline, leverage deeper understandings, and/or support readiness for success at the next grade level.

 In fourth grade, students focus on these critical areas:

-Instruction: Signature Elements
+Instruction: Signature Elements Link to this section

 Below are signature elements of SFUSD History/Social Studies instruction that students should experience regularly throughout fourth grade as they develop as historians & social scientists.